colaberry/trust-before-intelligence-book/archive/01_chapter_0_trust_before_intelligence_main.md

 # Chapter 0: Trust Before Intelligence

-**The Foundation Chapter**

-*"Fix this in 90 days or we're shelving AI."*

-Dr. Arun Raj didn't raise his voice.
-He didn't need to.
-The Echo Health board chair had spent fifteen years building businesses, and he'd learned that the quietest statements carry the most weight.
-Across the boardroom table, Sarah Cedao—Echo's CTO—understood exactly what those twelve words meant: her career was on a ninety-day countdown.

 **Key Takeaway:** Understanding the Architecture of Trust—three integrated pillars that separate the 5% who succeed from the 95% who fail

 ---

-**Figure 0.0: Echo Health Transformation—From Failed Pilots to Production Success**

 ```mermaid